Device dashboard on a TI EK-TM4C1294XL baremetal

 There is also a timer that we use to blink LED1

 For more information on timers, check the timers tutorial.

 The built-in TCP/IP stack has to be enabled to be compiled in, and so Mongoose will work in association with it.
-This is done in the Makefile by defining
+This is done by defining

-MG_ENABLE_TCPIP=1; we also enable there the driver code we are going to use, by defining
+MG_ENABLE_TCPIP=1; we also enable the driver code we are going to use, by defining

 Then this networking stack has to be configured and initialized.
 This is done by calling

 mg_tcpip_init() and passing it a pointer to a

 struct mg_tcpip_driverand any extra data that it could need